smorrrs/Speedrun-Resources/autosplitter_guide.md

 ## What Values to Search For
-The values you need to find depend on
+The values you need to find depend on what functions you hope to implement and what game you're working with.

-For a simple load remover,
+For load removal, you'll want to find a true/false value (boolean) that gets set to true when the game is loading and gets sets to false when the game is not loading.
+* This will often be a Byte value with value 1 while loading and value 0 while not loading.

 For basic autostart and autosplit,

 Find level names:
 Depends on what engine the game is created in.